kendoriddy/voyatek-task/README.md

 ## Description

-Voyatek-X is a payment platform that allows users to view their payment transactions and add payments.
+Voyatek-X is a test application for user role management.

 ## Features

 List the key features of your payment platform.
 This can include things like:

-- User authentication and registration
+- Adding a user
-- Payment processing
+- Viewing all users
-- Dashboard for users to manage their payments
+- Editing users' details
-- Reporting and analytics
+- Deleting users

 ## Live Demo